What is a foreclosed home? | Pros and cons | Stages of foreclosure | Georgia foreclosure laws | Should I buy a foreclosure? | FAQs

 🚫 Inheriting tenants

-Due to the Protecting Tenants at Foreclosure Act of 2009, you're required by federal law to honor the lease for tenants in a property if you buy a foreclosure and intend to rent it out.
-If you plan to live there, you still need to give them 90 days to vacate.
+Due to the Protecting Tenants at Foreclosure Act of 2009, federal law requires you to honor the lease for tenants of a foreclosed property you buy and intend to rent out.
+If you plan to live there, you need to give tenants 90 days to vacate.

 🚫 Historic properties